volta-cli/rfcs/README.md

-# Notion RFCs
+# Volta RFCs

-A Notion RFC ("Request For Comments") is a proposal for a significant change to the Notion design or architecture.
+A Volta RFC ("Request For Comments") is a proposal for a significant change to the Volta design or architecture.

 Many changes, such as bug fixes and documentation improvements, can be implemented and reviewed via the normal GitHub pull request workflow.